 This might be the easiest or toughest choice to make.
 It’s easy to appreciate a larger display, but maybe not as portable as something smaller.
 Smaller screens can still look great, and the increased mobility is a nice perk.
 It’s not only size that matters, but also resolution.
 If you care about sharpness and vivid detail, resolution and screen quality will be factors.
 Higher-end tablets tend to have better displays, presenting a level of sharpness, brightness and contrast that will stand out compared to others in the category.

 A critical element to a sustainable tablet, battery life is vital if you want to keep the lights on for a longer period per charge.
 Numbers really do vary though, and factors like tablet size, processor, screen brightness and graphics performance all come into play.
-You might have one tablet that can go for about 5 hours per charge, and others that can go above 10 hours.
+You might have one tablet that can go for about 5 hours per charge, whereas others go above 10 hours.
 If you only need a quick fix of content, or need juice that can last a full day, then you will have options in either case.

 Tablets do have built-in cameras, with front-facing ones being especially common for video chatting, but even rear ones are widely seen too.
 Typically, tablet cameras are not on par with their smartphone counterparts, so the amazing shot you managed on your handset probably won’t turn out the same on a tablet.
 Still, you can always snap a quick pic when your tablet is handy.
 Plus, video chatting is a lot nicer when you have a bigger screen in front of you.